jrichardsz/jrichardsz.github.io/_posts/how-to-build-an-android-apk-using-only-linux-for-devops-automations.md

 ---
 layout: post
-title: How configure linux shell for automated android builds without android studio
+title: How to build an android apk using only linux for devops automation?
 description: "In almost all web sites there are information to compile android projects with Android Studio..."
 category: android
 tags: [android, devops, linux]